 "I'm so sorry Daisuke, but I don't think we have any other choice."

 "What?
 What are you talking about Akito?"

 "I'm so sorry Daisuke," he apologized again.

 "What, so this is it?"
 I said.
 My eyes flicked from the knife to his face which wasn't giving anything away.
 "Don't tell me that I'm going to die here?"

 They say that your life flashes before your eyes once you know you're going to die.
-I could see it all before me in the reflection of Akito's cold hard blade.
-I was standing under the cherry blossoms at my elementary school entrance ceremony, eating cake at my sister's wedding, outside praying that the monster wouldn't come tonight.
+I could see it all before me in the reflection of Akito's blade.
+I was standing under the slide on my first day of elementary school, eating cake at my sister's wedding, outside praying that the monster wouldn't come tonight.